woodstockcs/labs/isbn/README.md

 Yes, but what does that mean?
 The manual elaborates.
 "This means that each of the first nine digits of the ISBN—​excluding the check digit itself—​is multiplied by a number ranging from 10 to 2 and that the resulting sum of the products, plus the check digit, must be divisible by 11 without a remainder."

 Okay, better, but still a bit unclear.
 Let’s define the check digit in terms of a formula.
 Fortunately, thanks to "modular arithmetic," we can simplify the Agency’s formal definition using weights ranging from 1 to 9 instead of 10 to 2.
 In fact, it’s really quite simple.
-If x1 represents an ISBN-10’s first digit and x10 its last[3], it turns out that:
+If x<sub>1</sub> represents an ISBN-10’s first digit and x<sub>10</sub> its last, it turns out that:

 x<sub>10</sub> = (1·x<sub>1</sub> + 2·x<sub>2</sub> + 3·x<sub>3</sub> + 4·<sub>x4</sub> + 5·x<sub>5</sub> + 6·x<sub>6</sub> + 7·x<sub>7</sub> + 8·x<sub>8</sub> + 9·x<sub>9</sub>) mod 11